bhagyas/awesome-alfresco/README.md

 - [FileSynchronizer](https://github.com/bms-devs/FileSynchronizer) - Small tool for synchronizing local files with remote server (based on ssh) or Alfresco (based on http)
 - [MassiveDelete](https://github.com/fsforna/MassiveDelete) - A simple Alfresco massive deletion batch.
 - [OOTBEE Support Tools](https://github.com/AFaust/ootbee-support-tools) - "Liberated" variant of the Alfresco Support Tools addon
+- [Share Announcements](https://github.com/jpotts/share-announcements) - Alfresco add-on that allows system announcements to be managed in the Data Dictionary and displayed on the login page.
 - [Share Import/Export Tools](https://github.com/wabson/share-import-export) - A collection of Python scripts which can be used to import and export sites and users from Alfresco Share.

 ### Mobile Clients